 Where Are Police Cats?

-Police cats are most popular in the UK, though they have dropped in popularity over the last decades.
+Police cats are most popular in the UK, though they have dropped in popularity over the last few decades.
 Police cats were commonly referred to as “station cats.”
 Their main job was to keep the mouse population under control while in the station.
 With more modern means of pest control, cats aren’t used quite as much anymore.
 However, many departments still have a traditional station cat, even if they aren’t catching quite as many mice.

 This is most common in the rural areas, where cats and mice are easier to come by.